Types of skis/skiing

 And one for skate ski applicability:

 It’s not exactly surprising that skate skis look kind of lonely in the terrain-and-trail graph.
-Remember there’s just one ski type for all skate, vs. six different types for classic.
+It’s a specialized discipline to begin with, given there’s just one ski type for all skate, vs. six different types for classic.

 There’s also a narrow set of conditions where skate skis are a usable option.
 But the fact that they’re usable in places that newcomers are more likely to start with (ie, flatter terrain and touring centers) makes them look like an equivalent alternative to classic touring skis.
 I guess they are, if your intention is to ski on flatter trails at touring centers!